siqixu/mixSVG/README.md

 A n by p numeric matrix of p covariates for n spots.

 `libsize_inc`:
-Whether to account for the library size `libsize_inc=TRUE` by default.
+Whether to account for the library size. `libsize_inc=TRUE` by default.

 `libsize`:
 A numeric vector of the library size for n spots.
 If `libsize_inc=TRUE`, then libsize will be the total expression counts of all genes on each spot by default.
 If `libsize_inc=FALSE`, then libsize=1 by default.